Forgotten Fullsize: 1959 Lincoln Continental Mark IV Coupe – SOLD!

 If you’re looking for a fun trivia question the next you want to stump your fellow car lovers, ask them what was the first year Lincoln made the Continental Mark IV.
 While most will incorrectly yet confidently reply, “1972” after you read this post you’ll know it was actually 1959.
-This 1959 Lincoln Continental Mark IV Coupe currently listed here on Craigslist in Doylestown, Pennsylvania (Philadelphia) serves as proof first used the “Mark IV” moniker for their 1959 offering in a similar vein as Chrysler did with its early 300 letter cars.
+This 1959 Lincoln Continental Mark IV Coupe originally listed in October 2021 on Craigslist in Doylestown, Pennsylvania (Philadelphia) serves as proof first used the “Mark IV” moniker for their 1959 offering in a similar vein as Chrysler did with its early 300 letter cars.

 A daily-driver quality car in need of a restoration, the private seller is currently asking $18,500.
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Mark IV optimistically priced between this guide’s #3 “Good” estimate of $17,900 and its #2 “Excellent” appraisal of $38,900.
 Similarly, the Collector Car Market Review Online Tool proves the seller’s ask falls optimistically between this guide’s #3 “G00d” estimate of $16,950 and its #2 “Very Good” appraisal of $23,600.